xsolla/xsolla-launcher-build/README.md

 cdn_network_timeout | Wait time between the download attempts (in milliseconds).
 Recommended ‘30000‘.
 Must be used in pair with "cdn_block_size". cdn_block_size|Bytes in swap buffer.
 Default ‘1048576‘.
 Must be used in pair with "cdn_network_timeout". check_update_interval | The interval for checking game updates availability in milliseconds.
-Default is ‘10800000’. games_directory   | The name of the games directory folder, for example: *C:/{games_directory}/LauncherName/GameName/*.
+Default is ‘10800000’. games_directory   | The name of the games directory folder, for example: *C:/{games_directory}/{games_directory}/{product_name}/*.
 The folder will be created on the disk selected by a user and will contain files of all installed games from Launcher.
-Default is ‘Games‘. relative_game_paths | An array with relative paths to games added to Launcher. relative_game_paths:id | Project ID in Publisher Account. relative_game_paths:region_code | Game region code. relative_game_paths:path | The path to the game folder relative to the folder with Launcher installed.
+Default is ‘Games‘. relative_game_paths | An array with relative paths to games added to Launcher.
+Required only if the partner themselves distributes the game along with the Launcher. relative_game_paths:id | Project ID in Publisher Account. relative_game_paths:region_code | Game region code. relative_game_paths:path | The path to the game folder relative to the folder with Launcher installed.